-One easy way to invest is using the Worthy Financial app available through Apple’s App Store or Google Play.
+One easy way to invest is by using the Worthy Financial app available through Apple’s App Store or Google Play.

-Link the app to your bank account or credit card — Worthy will track each debit or credit card transaction you make and round up the total to the next whole dollar, keeping track of the resulting “spare change.”
+Link the app to your bank account or credit card — Worthy then will track each debit or credit card transaction you make and round up the total to the next whole dollar, keeping track of the resulting “spare change.”

 Worthy’s example: If you purchase a bottle of water with your debit card for $1.39, Worthy tracks the 61 cents difference between the purchase and the next whole dollar.
 The next day when you fill up your gas tank for $24.20, again Worthy tracks the 80 cents difference from the next whole dollar.
 So far, Worthy has tracked $1.41.
 As you go about your spending, Worthy keeps tracking your “spare change” and shows it to you on the app’s dashboard.
 When the “spare change” adds up to $10, it triggers the purchase of a $10 bond, which earns 5% interest.

 Despite the bond having a 36-month term, you can cash out at any time with no penalty.

 You don’t have to wait for the spare change to add up to buy a bond, either.

 You can buy as many bonds as you like at any time, Worthy says.
 You can even set up recurring purchases to put your bond investments on autopilot.

 Besides using the app, you can also make transactions on your computer through the Worthy Bonds website.

 Where your money goes

-Worthy Peer Capital invests all bond sale proceeds into fully secured, asset-backed, small-business loans made to creditworthy, mostly veteran-owned firms, Worthy says.
+Worthy Peer Capital, a Worthy Financial company, invests all bond sale proceeds into fully secured, asset-backed, small-business loans made to creditworthy, mostly veteran-owned firms.

 In $25 increments, Worthy invests in fractions of loans to qualified borrowers who use online financing marketplaces rather than banks.